tanersener/ffmpeg-video-slideshow-scripts/README.md

     - **DIRECTION:** Controls transition direction in supported scripts, e.g., `left to right`, `right to left`, `top to bottom`, `bottom to top`
     - **BACKGROUND COLOR:** Defines background color.
 You can use short names like `black`, `white`; hex values in `0xYYYYYY` format like `0x265074`, `0xc4cdd4` or transparent color with `#00000000`.
 Refer to [color-syntax documentation](https://ffmpeg.org/ffmpeg-utils.html#color-syntax) for the details.

 - `# FILE OPTIONS` section defines which files will be included in the slideshow and in which order.

-`find ../media/*.jpg` command is used by default, which selects all .jpg files found in the `media` folder.
-Order is not defined in default selection.
+  By default, `find ../media/*.jpg` command is used to select all .jpg files found in the `media` folder.
+Order is not defined in this selection.
-To provide ordering it is possible to append `sort` at the end of `find` as in `find ../media/*.jpg | sort -r`.
+To include files in a specific order, it is possible to append `sort` at the end of `find` as in `find ../media/*.jpg | sort -r` expression.
-Please refer to man pages of [find](http://man7.org/linux/man-pages/man1/find.1.html) and [sort](http://man7.org/linux/man-pages/man1/sort.1.html) for additional information.

 If you want to learn more about how a specific script works refer to [v1.x](https://github.com/tanersener/ffmpeg-video-slideshow-scripts/tree/v1.x) branch of this repository.
 Scripts in `v1.x` branch are not customizable but easier to understand.